California State Route 270

 State Route 270 (SR 270), also known as Bodie Road, is a state highway in the U.S. state of California.
 It is a spur route off of U.S. Route 395 south of Bridgeport in Mono County, leading into Bodie State Historic Park.

 Route description

 The route connects U.S. Route 395 with Bodie State Historic Park.
-About 3.5 mi before entering this park, which holds a preserved ghost town, the road becomes unpaved and is maintained by the California Department of Parks and Recreation (California State Parks) instead of Caltrans.
+About 3.5 mi before entering the park, the road becomes unpaved, and is maintained by the California Department of Parks and Recreation (California State Parks) instead of being officially part of the state highway system maintained by Caltrans.

 SR 270 is not part of the National Highway System, a network of highways that are considered essential to the country's economy, defense, and mobility by the Federal Highway Administration.